abs0luty/gleam-tutorial/src/basics/booleans-and-numbers.md

 }
 ```

-> **Note**: As mentioned before, there is a difference in behaviour for javascript and erlang targets for converting big integers to strings.
-Example:
+> **Note**: As mentioned before, there is a difference in how integers work for javascript and erlang targets, including converting big integers to strings.
+Here's an example:
 > ```gleam
 > import gleam/io
 > import gleam/int